Agnes Moorehead: Early life

 Agnes Robertson Moorehead was born on December 6, 1900, in Clinton, Massachusetts, the daughter of former singer Mary (née McCauley), who was 17 when she was born, and Presbyterian clergyman John Henderson Moorehead.
-She was of English, Irish, Scottish, and Welsh ancestry.
 Moorehead later claimed that she was born in 1906 to appear younger for acting parts.
 She recalled that she made her first public performance at the age of three, when she recited the Lord's Prayer in her father's church.
 The family moved to St. Louis, Missouri, and her ambition to become an actress grew "very strong".
 Her mother indulged her active imagination, often asking, "Who are you today, Agnes?" while Moorehead and her younger sister Peggy (born Margaret Ann) engaged in mimicry.
 This involved coming to the dinner table and imitating their father's parishioners; they were further encouraged by his amused reactions.

 As a young woman, Moorehead joined the chorus of the St. Louis Municipal Opera Company, known as "The Muny".
 In addition to her interest in acting, she developed a lifelong interest in religion; in later years, actors such as Dick Sargent recalled Moorehead's arriving on the set with "the Bible in one hand and the script in the other".

 Moorehead earned a bachelor's degree in 1923, majoring in biology at Muskingum College in New Concord, Ohio.
 While there, she also appeared in college stage plays.
 She received an honorary doctorate in literature from Muskingum in 1947, and served for a year on its board of trustees.
-When her family moved to Reedsburg, Wisconsin, she taught public school for five years in Soldiers Grove, Wisconsin, while she also earned a master's degree in English and public speaking at the University of Wisconsin (now the University of Wisconsin–Madison).
+When her family moved to Reedsburg, Wisconsin, she taught public school for five years in Soldiers Grove, Wisconsin, while she also earned a master's degree in English and public speaking at the University of Wisconsin (now the University of Wisconsin-Madison).
 She then pursued postgraduate studies at the American Academy of Dramatic Arts, from which she graduated with honors in 1929.
 Moorehead also received an honorary doctoral degree from Bradley University in Peoria, Illinois.